Web Analytics — What Data to Track and How to Use It

 1. Measuring Traffic Instead of Conversions

 "We have 50,000 visits!" — and zero customers.
-Traffic without conversions is a vanity metric.
+Traffic without conversions is a vanity metric, and honestly, one of the few things we won't compromise on in a conversation with a client.
 The only metric that truly matters for a business is conversion — how many visits turn into customers (and how much they're worth).
+You can have the second-best traffic in your industry and make zero money from it; we've seen it more times than we'd like.

 2. No Conversion Tracking